roberthopman/roberthopman.github.io/syntax.md

 Instead of `if` or `unless`, we write assertions.

 The minitest/autorun module includes minitest itself, which has most of the features we've talked about and call `Minitest.autorun`, which calls the test runner.
 Test files are being executed as plain Ruby files.
 Unit tests are organized into higher-level groupings, called test cases (around of facility or feature).
 Test cases are organized into test suites.
 Classes that represent test cases must be subclasses of `Minitest::Test`.
 Methods that begin with `test_` are test methods.
+We can use shared code in `setup` and `teardown` methods, which for setup will run before each and every test method, or with teardown, after each test method finishes.

 The idea of unit tests is fast-running, context-independent, and easy to maintain.